elastic/crawler/README.md

 See [CONFIG.md](docs/CONFIG.md) for in-depth details on Open Crawler configuration files.

+### Crawler Document Schema and Mappings

+See [DOCUMENT_SCHEMA.md](docs/DOCUMENT_SCHEMA.md) for information regarding the Elasticsearch document schema and mappings.

 ### CLI Commands

 Open Crawler does not have a graphical user interface.